Skip to Content

 Who should take these programs?

-The course is designed to bring together a diverse learning community, including Law students, graduate students (e.g., Public Policy, Jewish-Christian Studies, Seminarians), undergraduates, and adult learners.
+The course is designed to bring together a diverse learning community, including Law students and adult learners who are interested in learning about how faith and philosophical traditions have shaped humanity’s understanding of the rule of law.

 Program Format:

-• Hybrid Delivery: Combines asynchronous online 4-week modules with three required in-person sessions (Convivium) per semester.
-Food/meals will be provided at all in-person sessions.
+• Hybrid Delivery: Combines asynchronous online 4-week modules with three required in-person sessions per semester.
+The three in-person “Convivium”— gatherings per semester include dinner meals, guest speakers, interactive conversations, small group discussions, and lectures.

 • Asynchronous Time Requirements: 5-10 hours per week of reading and online interaction.